hobbyquaker/mqttDB/README.md

 `{"filter": "hue/lights/#", "map": "if (this.type === 'color light') return this._id"}`

 The views are composed in separate worker processes, _mqtt-meta_ will spawn as many workers as CPU cores are available.
-The map scripts are executed in a minimal sandbox, so you don't have access to Node.js globals like e.g. `console` or `require`.
+The map and reduce scripts are executed in a minimal sandbox, so you don't have access to Node.js globals like e.g.
+`console` or `require`.
 The documents in the workers are frozen, so no change on the database contents is possible by the map and reduce scripts.

-**See the [Wiki](https://github.com/hobbyquaker/mqtt-meta/wiki/Views)** for more examples on creating views with the Web UI.
+**See the [Wiki](https://github.com/hobbyquaker/mqtt-meta/wiki/Views) for more view examples**

 ### Internal properties